Stillerman/BreakGlass/CONFIGURE.md

 # How to configure breakglass

-The config for Breakglass lives in the `conf.yaml` file in the root of the project.
-Take a look at `conf.yaml.example` for an example configuration.
+The config for Breakglass lives in a Kubernetes configmap in the file `K8s/breakglass-configmap.yaml` file.
+Take a look at `K8s/breakglass-configmap.yaml.example` for an example configuration.
+Al the breakglass settings are in `data > config`

 ## OAuth Key